-- 7.7 Termination of Employment or Service as a Director.
+7.7 Termination of Employment or Service as a Director.
 The impact of a termination of a Participant's employment on a SAR's vesting and exercise period shall be determined by the Committee, in its sole discretion, in the Participant's Award Agreement, and need not be uniform among SAR grants or Participants.
-The impact of a termination on a Participant's service as a Director on a SAR's vesting and exercise period shall be determined by the Committee, in its sole discretion, in the Participant's Award Agreement, and need not be uniform among SAR grants or Participants. - 7.8 Nontransferability of SARs.
+The impact of a termination on a Participant's service as a Director on a SAR's vesting and exercise period shall be determined by the Committee, in its sole discretion, and need not be uniform among SAR grants or Participants.
+The impact of a termination on a Participant's Award Agreement, and need not be uniform among SAR grants or Participants.

+7.8 Nontransferability of SARs.
 Except as otherwise provided in a Participant's Award Agreement, no SAR granted under the Plan may be sold, transferred, pledged, assigned, or otherwise alienated or hypothecated, other than by will or by the laws of descent and distribution.
 Under no circumstances may a SAR be transferable for value or consideration.
-Further, except as otherwise provided in a Participant's Award Agreement, all SARs granted to a Participant under the Plan shall be exercisable during his or her lifetime only by such Participant. - 7.9 Other Restrictions.
+Further, except as otherwise provided in a Participant's Award Agreement, all SARs granted to a Participant under the Plan shall be exercisable during his or her lifetime only by such Participant.

+7.9 Other Restrictions.
 The Committee shall impose such other conditions and/or restrictions on any Shares received upon exercise of a SAR granted pursuant to the Plan as it may deem advisable.
 This includes, but is not limited to, requiring the Participant to hold the Shares received upon exercise of a SAR for a specified period of time.